 Professor of Nutrition

-Elaine provides academic leadership for Project Energize, a multimillion dollar regional health programme (244 schools, 44000 children) that has, through schools, improved nutrition and physical activity.
-Energize has been extended to lower decile primary schools in Capital Coast and Northland and a pilot in Cork Ireland.
-Now Under 5 Energize is in 130 preschools in the Waikato and is to start in Northland.
-Elaine also leads the nutrition and physical growth research arm of AUT University’s Pacific Island Families Study, a longitudinal study of the developmental health and well-being of more than 1000 Pacific children and their families.
-Other research interests include the acute and chronic interactions of different nutrients, including sugar, caffeine and vitamin B12, on metabolism and the development of disease and the development of healthier food for the commercial market.
+Professor Rush also leads the nutrition and physical growth research arm of AUT's Pacific Island Families Study, a longitudinal study of the developmental health and well-being of more than 1000 Pacific children and their families.
+Other research interests include the acute and chronic interactions of different nutrients, including sugar, caffeine and vitamin B12, on metabolism and the development of disease.

-In 2014 Elaine was appointed as a Member of the New Zealand Order of Merit (MNZM) for services to health.
+In 2014 Professor Rush was appointed as a Member of the New Zealand Order of Merit (MNZM) for services to health.